Being obese in combination with being tall creates a potential fatal medical condition that isn’t as likely in a shorter but obese individual.

-So now we have yet one more reason to stop passing off excess body fat as “big bones” in a tall person.
+So now we have yet one more reason to stop passing off excess body fat as “big bones” in a tall man and as “sexy curves” in a tall woman.

-Obesity in and of itself is actually a well-known risk factor for DVT: deep vein thrombosis.
-A DVT or part of a DVT can break loose and get into the lungs, causing a fatal pulmonary embolism.
+Obesity in and of itself is actually a well-known risk factor for DVT: deep vein thrombosis — a blood clot that can break loose and get into the lungs, causing a fatal pulmonary embolism.

 Obesity is also an established risk for a pulmonary embolism.
 DVT and pulmonary embolism are collectively known as venous thromboembolism (VTE).